alm-tools/alm/docs/contributing/async.md

 * use it as is on the *called side*, but just register with the JSON layer as a responder for the query (detected by `name`).

 ## Contract
-On thing to note is the *as long as its runtime dependencies allow it* gotcha.
+On thing to note is the *as long as its runtime dependencies allow it* gotcha (e.g. some function might depend on `fs` and you don't want to import such a module on the client).
 This is not always true, so we just create a *pseudo* object and call it `contract`.
 The calling side needs to do nothing with this object (except mutate it as documented), but the *called side* needs to provide a concrete implementation.
 * We just let TypeScript verify the overall implementation on the *called side* by a line like `var _checkTypes: typeof contract.worker = Worker;`).
 * Additionally individual function implementations use the contract too (e.g. `export var fileListUpdated: typeof contract.master.fileListUpdated = (q) => {`) and let TypeScript do the necessary type inference (`Query`) and validation `Promise<Qesponse>`.

 ## Two way
 The contract can be two way by *just having two contracts*.
 E.g. for a socket : `client -> server` and `server -> client`.
-Having a contracts seperated from implementations also means that we don't have to deal with cyclic dependencies when writing the implementations.
+Having a contracts separated from implementations also means that we don't have to deal with cyclic dependencies when writing the implementations.

 ## Libraries
 To take the contract + implementation and work the magic we have two libraries, `socketLib` and `simpleWorker`, that work over sockets and IPC respectively.